 At worse, it can lead to a nervous breakdown.
 And no salary is worth that.

 [At wits end over work?
-Book a Skype therapy session now and start talking to someone who truly understands.]
+Book an online therapy session now and start talking to someone who truly understands.]

 So what can you do to protect your mental health in the workplace?